-Founded in 2012 and based out of Irvine, California, the company has quickly risen to become one of North America’s most frequently used investment apps.
+Founded in 2012, the company has quickly risen to become one of North America’s most frequently used investment apps.
 So far, Acorns has raised $507 million in funding.

 Acorns is a FinTech company that offers various financial products and services, primarily in the areas of investing, spending, and saving.

 Its Invest product is a micro-investing account that allows users to invest their spare change.
 Acorns links directly to the user’s credit card or bank account.
 If, for instance, they buy a coffee for $3.50, Acorns automatically suggest the amount they could set aside (in this case $0.50) for their portfolio.

 Users can create an investment portfolio within a few clicks.
 Acorns, depending on the user’s appetite for risk (conservative to aggressive), then invests the money into a mix of Exchange Traded Funds (ETFs).
 The firm will begin investing for an individual when their pool of change totals $5.

 With Later, Acorns sets aside a selected portion every month (starting as little as $5) and invests the money into the company’s Individual Retirement Accounts (IRA).
 The portfolio is selected based on the user’s age and proximity to retirement.

 Later allows Acorns users to transfer payments into the IRA accounts from their taxes (transfers are treated as pre-tax income) and are only taxed as income when they retire — meaning users don’t have to be concerned about any taxable capital gains.

 Acorns’ Banking product is a checking account with a debit card associated to it.
 Some of the account’s primary features include: